-The demands placed on talented young athletes are greater than ever with more opportunities to train and compete than ever, with athletes balancing demands from school, club, county, region and sometimes country.
+The demands placed on talented young athletes are greater than ever with more opportunities to train and compete.
+Players have to balance demands from school, club, county, region and sometimes country.
 Here are six signs you might be over training.

 1. Increased morning heart rate